Unwrapping Leprosy: Causes, Treatments, Prevention and Eradication

 “Beat Leprosy, End Stigma, and Advocate for Mental Well-Being”.

 It is a fact that battling disease is not just a physical, or physiological matter, but also a test of mental strength.
 A patient’s mental strength, ability, and will to fight plays a substantial role in conquering a disease.
 And often, one derives that strength from the support from those around them.
 To that, let us together end this long-standing stigma.
 Leprosy, amongst many other diseases that cause divide in communities, needs to be entirely removed from the human race.
-And this is possible only through collaborative effort of spreading awareness of living with the disease, recognising early symptoms, and focused advancements in prevention, care and cure!
+And this is possible only through collaborative effort of spreading awareness of living with the disease, recognizing early symptoms, and focused advancements in prevention, care and cure!